SMAS Facelift Brisbane: When This Technique May Be Considered

 Weeks 4–6 and Beyond

 More demanding exercise generally resumes at four to six weeks, confirmed at follow-up.
-Subtle swelling continues to settle over 3–6 months as tissues reach their final position.
-Final settled appearance is visible at approximately 3–6 months.
+Subtle swelling continues to settle over 3 to 6 months as tissues reach their final position.
+Final settled appearance is visible at approximately 3 to 6 months.
 Brisbane’s UV exposure makes sun protection particularly important during this period for both skin quality and scar maturation.

 Individual recovery varies.
 For week-by-week detail on facelift recovery, see the Facelift Recovery Time Brisbane blog.